A continuum model of multi-phase reactive transport in igneous systems: Fundamental principles

-Equation \eqref{eq:consv-general-vec} states that the partial phase property density, $\phii \rhoi \ai$, evolves in time due to (terms from left to right) the divergence of mass flux, $\qfi \otimes \rhoi \ai$, carried by the volume flux, $\qfi$ (see below for relation to phase velocity, $\vi$), the divergence of fluxes other than mass flux (i.e., molecular diffusion), $\qai$, transfers between phases, $\sum_i \Gai = 0$, external sources, $\Qai$, and internal production, $\Uai$.
-The production is zero for true conservation laws, but must be non-negative in the entropy equation.
+Equation \eqref{eq:consv-general-vec} states that the partial phase property density, $\phii \rhoi \ai$ [phase quantity per aggregate volume], evolves in time due to (terms from left to right) the divergence of mass flux, $\qfi \otimes \rhoi \ai$, carried on the volume flux, $\qfi$, the divergence of other fluxes (i.e., molecular diffusion), $\qai$, transfers between phases, $\sum_i \Gai = 0$, external sources, $\Qai$, and internal production, $\Uai$.
+The volume flux, $\qfi$, will comprise the advected flux carried on the mean phase velocity, $\phii \vi$, but will also allow for a diffusive component thought to be important in suspension flows \citep{segre2001effective,mucha2004model}.
+The production, $\Uai$, is zero for true conservation laws, but must be non-negative to allow writing the entropy equation as a conservation statement.

-Contrary to prior approaches \citep[e.g.,][]{drew2006theory,bercovici03}, we do not include interface stresses and surface energies in \eqref{eq:consv-general-vec}.
-The main reasons are the difficulty of accurately representing directional interface properties and hence surface stress tensors at the continuum scale \citep[e.g.,][]{hassanizadeh1990mechanics, niessner2008model, niessner2011comparison}, as well as the lack of a formalism to distinguish between motion of mass enclosed by an interface and motion of an interface with respect to the mass it encloses \citep[e.g.,][]{gray2013averaging}.
-Nonetheless, some of the leading-order effects of interface processes may later be incorporated into the phenomenological material closures.

-In addition, equation \eqref{eq:consv-general-vec} differs from standard continuum conservation laws \citep[e.g.,][]{svendsen95, drew2006theory} in introducing the phase volume flux, $\qfi$.
-Its physical meaning and role in our formalism is best understood by revisiting the spatial averaging underpinning the derivation of continuum conservation laws \citep[e.g.,][]{lahey1988three, drew2006theory}.
-For example, \citet{lahey1988three} argue that the continuum-scale average of the local phase mass flux can be approximated by, \begin{linenomath*}

-\end{linenomath*} where $\avg{\ \cdot \ } = 1/V \int \ \cdot \ dV$ denotes spatial averaging over the control volume, $V$, and the breve accent distinguishes local-scale variables from their system-scale equivalents.
-The approximation \eqref{eq:lahey} implies that the velocity of a phase at the local scale is well represented by the average phase velocity in the control volume.
-That is not necessarily true, particularly in dilute suspensions.
-Recent theory and experiments \citep[e.g.,][]{segre2001effective, mucha2004model} show that fluctuations around the mean phase velocity can be of the same order, or even exceed the magnitude of the mean \citep[e.g.,][]{nicolai1995particle}.
-Hence the effect of local-scale velocity fluctuations can become non-negligible \citep[e.g.,][]{segre2001effective, mucha2004model}, and the volume flux carrying mass should no longer be approximated solely by the mean phase velocity, $\vi$.